user12xxxxxx/Tu-Ankaja/README.md

 Next.js Dashboard (port 3000)
 ```

 MQTT gives us reliable, low-latency message delivery.
 The broker requires username/password authentication, so unauthorized devices cannot connect.
-QoS level 1 (at least once delivery) ensures no entropy samples are silently dropped.
+QoS level 1 ensures no entropy samples are silently dropped.

-### **4. Blockchain Device Authentication (MultiChain)**
+### **5. Blockchain Device Authentication (MultiChain)**

 This is the core security feature.
 Anyone who knows the MQTT credentials could connect a fake device and publish garbage data.
-MAC address spoofing is trivial.
 So we put the trust anchor on a blockchain.

-How it works:

 1. An administrator registers valid device MAC addresses on a MultiChain blockchain stream called `valid-macs`
 2. When an ESP32 connects and publishes to `random/MAC` with `{"mac":"4C:C3:82:36:81:04"}`, the backend receives it